sankalp1999/twitter-circle/README.md

 **NOTE:** If you have already cloned, run `git pull` to fetch the latest updates.

-## Don't Forget to share screenshots!
+## Share screenshots and tag your inner circle!

 Don't forget to share screenshots.

 If you are feeling courageous, I dare you to share your DM stat leaderboard screenshots.

 ### Screenshotting tips